Welcome to Sunman-Dearborn Community Schools

 Commitment

-We serve students by our commitment to provide the most relevant, innovative, safe, and challenging climate that prepares students for their future goals.
+We serve students through our commitment to provide the most relevant, innovative, safe, and challenging climate that prepares students for their future goals.

 Goals